The most common Bollard is flat, and white apart from a red rectangle towards the top.

 The Cocos are rather flat, and you’re often treated with wonderful views of Palm trees and other tropical flora.

-You can often find Bilingual signs with both English and Malaysian in the East, with mostly English signs on West Island.
+You can often find Bilingual signs with both English and Malay in the East, with mostly English signs on West Island.

 Vanuatu is covered by a trekker.
 It appears he has a guide along most of the village.
 The guide carries a machete and a coconut.